 What do I need to know about the loss of aid?

-As we plan the budget for 2020-2021, the additional loss of aid is anticipated at $4.2 million.
-The loss of aid is cumulative, therefore the total loss of aid a er two years of cuts will be approximately $8.8 million.
+As we plan the budget for 2021-2022, the additional loss of aid is $5.3 million.
+The loss of aid is cumulative, therefore the total loss of aid is over $14 million.

 Legislation, P.L.
-2018, Chapter 67, commonly referred to as S2, requires districts such as Brick to raise taxes each year over the next six years.
+2018, Chapter 67, commonly referred to as S2, requires districts such as Brick to raise taxes each year.
 The mandatory tax increase will be 2% of local school tax levy annually.
-Additionally, our school district is considered to be $11.5 million under adequacy for spending as determined by the NJ Department of Education.
+Additionally, our school district is considered to be $6.9 million under adequacy for spending.
 The combination of the loss of aid, a below adequacy budget, and the annual mandated increase of 2% will NOT bridge the gap for Brick Schools.

 How does the continued loss of aid impact Brick Township School District and the community?

 The district has been faced with a series of cuts to bridge the gap with this loss of aid.
 Over the past several years, the district has already cut administrative, teacher, and support staﬀ positions.
 We are on track for continued losses of staﬀ and, ultimately, programs for our students.
 Please know that the Brick School District remains concerned that our more recent gains with student achievement will be marginalized with the many changes forecasted.

 Did the district take any action to appeal the loss of aid?